Burst photos on your iPhone: What they are and how to delete them

 What is burst mode?

-Using burst mode is extremely simple.
-Actually, it’s so simple that you might just do it by mistake.
+Using burst mode is extremely easy — so easy that you might just do it by mistake.
 To make a photo burst you just hold the shutter button in the Camera app, and if you do it by accident, you end up with groups of photos tagged “Burst”.
 Deleting redundant pics inside one is possible, but non-intuitive and a bit of a drag.

-How to delete extra burst photos on your iPhone
+How to turn off burst mode on iPhone

 Photo bursts fall under a separate category in the Photos app.
 To delete photos from a burst, you’ll have to select your favorite ones for keeping.
 All the photos you don’t select will be sent to the Recently Deleted folder.
 Here’s a breakdown of the process: